Do you accept transfer students in your Honors Program/College?

 How do transfer students apply to your Honors Program/College?

 Does your institution offer a Phi Theta Kappa scholarship?
-If so, how much may transfer students count on?
-What are the restrictions?

 What are your Honors Program/College completion requirements?